Nebraska Wesleyan University

 Women’s sports: Basketball, Cross country, Golf, Soccer, Softball, Swimming (starting 2014), Tennis, Indoor track and field, Outdoor track and field, and Volleyball

 Mascot: Prairie Wolves

 Colors: black and gold

 An outstanding education, the right priorities, and the willingness to work hard combine to bring just about any goal within reach.

 PREPARED FOR THE WORLD

 An excellent education is why 95 percent of surveyed seniors say Nebraska Wesleyan “prepared” or “strongly prepared” them for employment or graduate and professional school.
 NWU football lead the nation in Academic All-Americans in both 2012 and 2013.
 And the work ethic that students sharpen at NWU helps them get the maximum benefit from their education as they pursue their goals.

 Nebraska Wesleyan alumni quickly learn they can compete with anyone when it comes to solving complex problems.
 They respond to changing circumstances and work well in teams.
-See how NWU students have made the most of their experiences at nebrwesleyan.edu/success.
+See how NWU students have made the most of their experiences at nebrwesleyan.edu/about-nwu/student-outcome-data.